In This Hub:

 These three scenarios will have a lot to do with what is your best strategy.
 The first one is a lot more complicated.
-It is also the most common way you'll get shot at.
 The reason it is more complicated is it's usually personal.
 That person is shooting at you because of your actions.
 Actions that lead to the shooting.
 He's there to punish you and usually won't stop until one of the six results of when someone is trying to kill you are achieved.(2) As you move, he'll adjust his aim to keep you in the line of fire.

 In the last two scenarios, however, most people's

 When the shooter is shooting at someone else or just randomly shooting people, odds are, the he's going to be too busy to follow you.
 But all in all, A-C are pretty good default strategies for your lizard brain to implement.

 With all three shooting scenarios, think of whatever direction he is facing as him standing at the tip of a slice of pie.
 The further out it goes the bigger the slice becomes.
 And that includes behind the target.